What symptoms and pain are associated with the Extensor Carpi Radialis Brevis Muscle?

 Where Are The Extensor Carpi Radialis Brevis Muscles Located?

 The extensor carpi radialis brevis connects the outside of the elbow to the bone at the base of the middle finger.

 What Movements Does the Extensor Carpi Radialis Brevis Control?

-- Bends the wrist back
+- Straightens the wrist